SleepyG11/localizer/README.md

 const scope = localizer.scope('ru-RU')
 ```

-Scope have similar `l()` and `ln()` methods, except they automatically use locale, defined in constructor.
+Scope have similar `l()` and `ln()` methods, except they automatically use locale defined in constructor.
-All other options (like caching, fallbacks, etc.) inherit from `Localizer` class where was created.
+All other options (like caching, fallbacks, etc.) inherit from `Localizer` class where it was created.

 ## Localize methods
 ### `l()`